Provable Compositional Generalization for Object-Centric Learning: Compositional Generalization in Practice

 \paragraph{Compositionality} \Thmref{theo:compositional_generalization} explicitly assumes that the decoder $\moddec$ satisfies compositionality on $\modenc(\srestX)$ but does not give a recipe to enforce this in practice. \citet{Brady2023ProvablyLO} proposed a regularizer that enforces compositionality if minimized (see \Appref{app:comp_contrast}), but their objective is computationally infeasible to optimize for larger models, thus limiting its practical use.
 At the same time, \citet{Brady2023ProvablyLO} showed that explicitly optimizing this objective may not always be necessary, as the object-centric models used in their experiments seemed to minimize it implicitly, likely through the inductive biases in these models.
 We observe a similar phenomenon (see \Figref{fig:scatterplots}, right) and thus rely on these inductive biases to satisfy compositionality in our experiments in \Secref{sec:experiments}.

-\paragraph{Additivity} It is straightforward to implement an additive decoder by parameterizing the slot functions $\objdec_\idx$ from \Eqref{eq:additivity} as, \eg, deconvolution neural networks.
-This is similar to the decoders typically used in object-centric learning, with the key difference being the use of \emph{slot-wise masks} $\m_\idx$.
+\paragraph{Additivity} It is trivial to implement an additive decoder by parameterizing the slot functions $\objdec_\idx$ from \Eqref{eq:additivity} as, \eg, deconvolution neural networks.
+This resembles the decoders typically used in object-centric learning, with the key difference being the use of \emph{slot-wise masks} $\m_\idx$.
 Specifically, existing models commonly use a decoder of the form

 where $\odot$ is an element-wise multiplication and $\sigma(\cdot)$ denotes the softmax function.
 Using masks $\m_k$ in this way facilitates modeling occluding objects but violates additivity as the softmax normalizes masks across slots, thus introducing interactions between slots during rendering.
 We empirically investigate how this interaction affects compositional generalization in \Secref{sec:experiments_slot_attention}.